eojo459/BestBefore/README.md

 # BestBefore

-This was a group term project created for COMP 2633 - Foundations of Software Engineering at Mount Royal University, Calgary, Alberta, Canada
+This was a group term project created for COMP 2633 - Foundations of Software Engineering at Mount Royal University.

 This project is a concept of how a grocery store's database could implement an expiry date checker into their system, and how it could work.